Miltonly/Streets/Miles Street

 Which schools serve Miles Street?

-Public elementary is Robert Baldwin Public School, directly on the street.
-Catholic elementary is Guardian Angels Catholic Elementary School, a five-minute drive.
-Secondary public is Milton District High School, three minutes away; Catholic secondary is St. Kateri Tekakwitha Catholic Secondary School, eight minutes by car.
+Public elementary draws to Robert Baldwin Public School on the street itself; Catholic elementary to Guardian Angels Catholic Elementary School, a five-minute drive.
+Secondary catchment is Milton District High School for public and St. Kateri Tekakwitha Catholic Secondary School for Catholic.

 How far is Miles Street from Toronto?